KevinBatdorf/pattern-css/readme.txt

 == Changelog ==

 = 1.2.0 - 2024-02-20 =
-- Feature: Adds support for top level nesting
+- Feature: Adds support for CSS nesting
 - Removes the code example on focus and adds it back on blur (if empty)
 - Lets users define an additional block selector
 - Adds a notice that the site logo isn't currently supported